cchudzicki-ocw-testing/res.8-010-summer-2018/content/pages/supplementary-notes.md

 title: Supplementary Notes
 uid: e6e02013-a22f-45df-bda4-58a028256cbf
 ---
-Here are 2 supplement notes.
+Here are 2 supplementary notes.
 The first one reviews the proper format for writing up your solutions.
 The second one explains why derivations should not be memorized step-for-step, but should be understood according to their underlying ideas and the mathematical framework used to render these ideas.

 {{% resource_link "c9bcd8f1-8fcb-4768-bbd7-05bf1beb1498" "Supplementary Notes 1: Presenting Your Work (PDF)" %}}